MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 #### Welcome messages in the personal scope

 * **Make your message concise and informative**.
-Most likely, users' experiences with and knowledge of your app will vary.
-They might have used your app on another platform or know nothing about your app.
+Most likely, users experience with and knowledge of your app will vary.
+A user may have used your app on another platform or know nothing about your app.
 You want to tailor your message to all audiences and in a couple sentences explain what your bot does and the ways to interact with it.
 You should also explain the value of the app and how the users will benefit from using it.
 ![Cafe and Dinning bot](~/assets/images/faq/cafe-bot.png)

 * **Make your message actionable**.
 Think about the first thing you want users to do after installing your app.
 Is there a cool command they should try?
 Is there another onboarding experience they should know about?
 Do they need to sign in?
 You can add actions on an adaptive card or provide specific examples such as *“Try asking….”*, *“This is what I can do…”*.